General Information on the Conference

 Keynote address: "Looking Across Species in the Anthropocene: Carnivores and Compassion" by Dr. Ian Helfant (Colgate U.)

 Plenary panel: "Who Owns Icebergs?
-Seeking Multidisciplinary Solutions in a Legal Vacuum" by Dr. Matthew Birkhold (Ohio State U.)"What Can a Cosmic Collision Teach Us about Climate Change?
-The 1908 Tunguska Explosion and Environmental Perils of the Future" by Dr. Andy Bruno (Northern Illinois U.), and "Fighting "Future Famines" after the First World War" by Dr. Maria Fedorova (Macalester College).
+Seeking Multidisciplinary Solutions in a Legal Vacuum" by Dr. Matthew Birkhold (Ohio State U.), "What Can a Cosmic Collision Teach Us about Climate Change?
+The 1908 Tunguska Explosion and Environmental Perils of the Future" by Dr. Andy Bruno (Indiana U., Bloomington), and "Fighting "Future Famines" after the First World War" by Dr. Maria Fedorova (Macalester College).

 Thursday, April 15 - Saturday, April 18, 2021